Deepk92/Nexthike_Project-06/README.md

 Task 3 - Serving predictions on a web interface

-Note :- Since the Model size is about 2.79 GB, hence it could not be uploaded here.
+PS :- Since the Model size is about 2.79 GB, hence it could not be uploaded here.

 References :- Data sources, analytical tools, and methodologies such as Python Libraries - Numpy, Pandas, Matplotlib, Seaborn, Flask, Joblib, Scikit-learn and Tensorflow etc for building and evaluating the predictive model in the VS code (Jupyter Notebook) environment, used in the project.